sapori-saperi

 Sign up for our newsletter to receive updates

 Woad was the indigo of Renaissance Italy (and long before).
 It’s fun to imagine Duke Federico relaxing in his woad-dyed jeans, but a more likely portrait is the Montefeltro’s, ruling family of Urbino in Le Marche, posing stiffly in blue silks and linens.
 At the opposite end of the social spectrum, shepherds of the Casentino were wearing woollen cloaks, fulled and napped to make them warmer.
 It’s gone upmarket since then.
 Remember that scrumptious orange coat Audrey Hepburn wore in Breakfast at Tiffany’s?
-During this tour on the borders of Tuscany, Umbria and Le Marche, you’ll dye with woad, block print with rust, visit the makers of Casentino wool, cook local specialities and stay in a stone farmhouse and a castle.
+During this tour on the borders of Tuscany, Umbria and Le Marche, you’ll dye with woad, block print with rust, visit the makers of Casentino wool and cook local specialities.
 Really small group (maximum 10 people).

 You may also be interested in the original Tastes & Textile tour Hanging by a Thread and Tastes & Textiles: Wine to Dye For